tenkiller/tenkiller.github.io/_posts/code/2016-08-19-data-structures-algorithms.md

 from WikiPedia, but collating all that into one place is better than clicking through multiple pages.
 Here it's all in one place.

-Disclaimer: I do not attest or guarantee that all the information listed here is 100% accurate.
+__Disclaimer__: I do not attest or guarantee that all the information listed here is 100% accurate.
 Use this as a spring board and go learn more about algorithms and data structures.
 Try to implement them yourself.
 It really is fun!

 __Merge Sort__